pravinbashyal/ReboundingBall/README.md

 ###Running

-1. To run ReboundingBall go into the direcoty you cloned the project into
+1. To run ReboundingBall go into the directory you cloned the project into.
 2. On the command line run: python ReboundingBallView.py

 ###Usage